ErpFusionFlex/.github/profile/README.md

-# ErpFlex - Open-Source ERP System
+# ErpFusionFlex - Open-Source ERP System

-**ErpFlex** is a highly modular and scalable open-source ERP system designed to meet the diverse needs of businesses across industries.
+**ErpFusionFlex** is a highly modular and scalable open-source ERP system designed to meet the diverse needs of businesses across industries.
 It consolidates various business processes into a unified platform, enhancing operational efficiency, streamlining workflows, and providing actionable insights for decision-makers.
 Built with flexibility and extensibility at its core, ErpFlex allows users and developers to create plugins or integrate third-party software, making it a versatile solution that can grow alongside your business.

 ## Key Features